Ethiopia’s economy struggles as war reignites in Tigray

 Ethiopians are experiencing the highest inflation in a decade, foreign exchange restrictions and mounting debt amid reports of massive government spending on the war effort.
 Parliament early this year reportedly approved an additional $1.7 billion budget for defense.

 On Tuesday morning, a drone strike hit a university campus in Tigray’s capital, Mekele, causing an unknown number of injuries, according to a media worker there who spoke on condition of anonymity because he didn’t have authorization to speak to other outlets.
+He said another drone strike also destroyed the station of regional broadcaster Dimtsi Woyane.

 Ethiopian officials continue to paint a rosy picture for the country of well over 110 million people.
 “Our economy has continued to grow amid natural and man-made problems,” the planning and development minister, Fitsum Assefa, said earlier this month.